 If you use coarse grounds to pull an Espresso shot, the water will pass through the grounds too quickly, and most coffee grounds will remain under-extracted.
 So, you will end up with a very weak shot of espresso.

-Choosing a perfect grind size for Espresso might not be easy as it mainly depends on your taste.
-You can play around with the grind settings in the fine or ultra-fine region of your grinder for finding a perfect grind size.
+You can play around with the grind settings in the fine or ultra-fine region of your grinder to find a perfect grind size.
 And select the one that results in the best cup of Espresso.

 Always remember!
 For pulling a perfect shot of Espresso, the right time is 25-30 seconds.